 Here you can find a quick glimpse of the play in question:

 When he came in after the inning, Hicks was greeted by Gardenhire, who, if he had any sense of Lou Brown/Major League humor at all, would have said “Nice catch Hicks, now don’t ever f**king do that again.”
 Instead, in the far corners of the green dugout, Gardenhire subjected Hicks to a Twins Way re-education seminar.

-Again, it is simple enough.
+Again, it was simple enough.
 Nothing overtly flashy or egregious.
-It was not as if the rookie has flipped the ball behind his back or between his legs at Dozier.
-He did not take a pen out of his back pocket and sign it or did the Sam Cassell “big ball” celebration dance.
-While one cannot say for certain, this feels like a move that Torii Hunter and Carlos Gomez have at least done a handful of times during their tenure with the Minnesota Twins.
+It was not as if the rookie had flipped the ball behind his back or between his legs.
+He did not take a pen out of his back pocket and sign it nor did he perform the Sam Cassell “big ball” celebration dance.
+While one cannot say for certain, this feels like a move that Torii Hunter and Carlos Gomez had done a handful of times during their tenure with the Minnesota Twins.
 Still, when you are put on Gardy’s double-secret probation list, the slightest indiscretion triggers these types of reactions.

 Hicks’ recent defensive gaffes had pushed him out of the lineup on Tuesday.
-On Monday, the center fielder allowed a seemingly catchable fly ball drop to the earth while, later, he overshot his cut by four states – a play that was only salvaged because Pedro Florimon was able to make a strong throw home and Joe Mauer was able to sell the fact that he applied the tag when no tag was made.
+On Monday, the center fielder allowed a seemingly catchable fly ball to drop to the earth and on a later play he overshot his cutoff man by four states – a play that was only salvaged because Pedro Florimon was able to make a strong throw home and Joe Mauer was able to sell the fact that he applied the tag when no tag was made.

 Ron Gardenhire thought the play should have been much easier than that.

 "It was perfectly understandable why he got into me," Hicks told reporters after the spring training game.
 "I have to be able to hit the cutoff man.
 That's my job.
 That's what needed to be done, and I didn't do it."